SmartTokenLabs/TokenScript/doc/design_paper.md

 Surprisingly, even the technology that was created to fill the role of a personal assistant, the Smart Phone, still failed for the same reasons: the efforts from client side alone can't integrate a Web that is not designed to integrate.
 It made the problem even worse, as copy-pasting becomes bigger trouble when using a Smart Phone.

 The truth is: Not only the client but the infrastructure has to support integration.
 A smartphone is modelled after a dial-up Internet connection, with each app representing a website.
 The users still need to figure out which computer (app) to talk to before entering the conversation, and still copies information around as he swaps apps around.
-It's not possible, for example, to ask your smartphone to sum up all the money one may access by his online banking apps.
+It's therefore not possible, for example, to ask your smartphone to sum up all the money one may access by his online banking apps.

 It's easy to see the cause of the inconvenience: the web is poorly integrated.
 The bad examples go on and on:

 - When a user checks out on the web, she isn't sure if she has enough balance on her card, since the bank is not integrated with the shopping system.

 - When a patient orders a service, she can't see how much the insurance can cover until the bill settles, nor can she know whether she has reached the annual cap since the clinic is not integrated with the health insurance company.

+Such integrations can be addressed by having a backend connection between the two service providers, but it is not often done, because it requires the parties to collaborate and negotiate a value distribution.
+The collaboration depends on the security (takedown system A through system B), availability (one went offline while the other serving customers), scalability (𝑛²-𝑛 integrations needed for 𝑛 parties).
+Furthermore, such integration restraining the free market in two ways.
+First, the competition will be on integration, not goods and services.
+An insurance company which integrated their systems to more clinique competes against a new insurance company on the ground of integration, not coverage and premium.
+Second, it doesn't allow integration between contending parties, and it requires permission from both side of the integration to work.

 The challenge to integrating the web requires a few building blocks that weren't in the Web's blueprint: authentication, ownership, transfer of value and trading.